Skip to main content

 References (20)

-Mixed fretting regime March 1995
+Mixed fretting regime journal March 1995

-Fretting Wear Modeling of Cylindrical Line Contact in Plane-Strain Borne by the Finite Element Method April 2019
+Fretting Wear Modeling of Cylindrical Line Contact in Plane-Strain Borne by the Finite Element Method journal April 2019

 Similar Records